Tyson DeVree

-Tyson DeVree (born November 12, 1984) is an American former professional football tight end.
+Tyson DeVree (born November 12, 1984) is an American former professional football player who was a tight end in the National Football League (NFL).
 He was signed by the New England Patriots as an undrafted free agent in 2008.
-He last played college football at Colorado.
+He last played college football for the Colorado Buffaloes.

 He was also a member of the Buffalo Bills, Hartford Colonials, Cleveland Browns, and Indianapolis Colts.

 College career

-DeVree attended the University of Colorado after transferring from Western Michigan following his sophomore year.
+DeVree attended the University of Colorado Boulder after transferring from Western Michigan following his sophomore year.

 Professional career

 New England Patriots

 DeVree was signed by the Patriots as an undrafted free agent on May 5, 2008, but was waived by the team on June 11.
 He was re-signed on August 19 and waived again on August 30 during final cuts.

 DeVree was re-signed to the team's practice squad on September 1, released on September 4, and re-signed to the practice squad on September 17.
 He was promoted to the Patriots' active roster on November 17 after cornerback Terrence Wheatley was placed on injured reserve.
 He played in two regular season games and did not record a catch in either.

 DeVree was waived by the Patriots on August 23, 2009.